Triplet Loss#

 \[ \mathcal{L}_{\rm triplet}(z_a, z_p, z_n) = \max(0, \|z_a - z_p\| - \|z_a - z_n\| + m) \]

-• \(z_a\), \(z_p\), and \(z_n\) are the embeddings of the anchor, positive, and negative samples, respectively.
+Here, \(z_a\), \(z_p\), and \(z_n\) are the embeddings of the anchor, positive, and negative examples, respectively, and \(m\) is the required margin between the two distances.

 Triplet Loss